-When you import 3D scenes from files that you exported from 3D graphics tools, you also import the camera, light, model, and materials.
-If your scene did not contain them, you can add the corresponding Qt Quick 3D types from the Library.
+When you import 3D scenes from files that you exported from 3D graphics tools, you also import a scene camera, light, model, and materials.
+If your scene did not contain them, you can add the corresponding Qt Quick 3D types from Library.

-You can navigate the scene by rotating, panning, and zooming the edit view camera.
+You can navigate the scene by panning, rotating, and zooming the 3D Editor camera:

-To pan, press Alt and use the middle mouse button to click anywhere in the rendered view to slide the view around.
+- To pan, press Alt and use the middle mouse button to click and drag anywhere in the rendered view to slide the view around.

-To orbit, press Alt and click anywhere in the rendered view to rotate the view.
+- To orbit, press Alt and click and drag anywhere in the rendered view to rotate the view.

-The world axis helper (5) shows the direction of the world axes in respect to the edit view camera.
+The world axis helper (1) shows the direction of the world axes in view.
 To point the camera at the currently selected component in the direction of an axis, click the axis.
+Clicking the dot at the end of the axis will point the camera at the opposite direction of the axis.
 If no component is selected, the camera is pointed at the world origin.
 This does not affect the camera zoom level.

-For more information about using the cameras in the scene, the available 3D camera types, and their properties, see Using Scene Camera.
+You can use scene cameras (2) to view the the View3D type from a specific angle in Form Editor while editing scenes.
+Different types of cameras are available in Library under Qt Quick 3D.
+For more information about using cameras in the scene, the available camera types, and their properties, see Using Scene Camera.

 To move, rotate, or scale items in the scene, you need to select them first.
-The selection mode buttons determine how items are selected when you click them in the 3D editor.
+The selection mode buttons determine how items are selected when you click them in 3D Editor: